dotnet/csharplang/proposals/collection-literals.md

     - Literals with no `spread_element` in them.
     - Literals with arbitrary ordering of any element type.

-* In the following sections, examples of literals without a `k: v` element should assumed to not have any `dictionary_element` in them.
+* In the following sections, examples of literals without a `k: v` element should be assumed to not have any `dictionary_element` in them.
 Any usages of `..s` should be assumed to be a spread of a non-dictionary value.
 Sections that refer to dictionary behavior will call that out.

 * The *iteration type* of `..s_n` is the type of the *iteration variable* determined as if `s_n` were used as the expression being iterated over in a [`foreach_statement`](https://github.com/dotnet/csharpstandard/blob/standard-v6/standard/statements.md#1295-the-foreach-statement).